-If you need to cancel, please give us a 48 hour notice and we will provide a full refund.
+If you need to cancel, please give us a 48 hour notice and we will provide a full refund (Booking Fee is NON-refundable).
 Should you cancel from 24 - 48 hours out, you will be charged $50 per person.
 A cancellation by you that is less than 24 hours in advance of your flight is not eligible for a refund.

 We are sorry for the inconvenience, but we can only carry a limited number of passengers and by making your reservation, you have reserved that spot for you which prevents us from making additional reservations.